bernatferragut/lzrbit/README.md

 In future versions we want to add other sensors to drive the drawing app, like:

-1.Web Gazer API - LZR movement through AI Eye Tracking

-2.Web Face API - LZR movement through AI Facial Recognition
+1.Mobile Telephon Gyroscope Connection ( 2 Apps connected in Realtime )

-3 NextMind API - A non invasive human brain interface (...)
+2 NextMind API - A non invasive human brain interface (...)